rbuurma/rise-2021/Rise-2021/Assignments/Rise_assignment_6.md

 ### Preparing Your Corpus

 We will be returning to the 1760s in this assignment, the decade of *Tristram Shandy* and of the continued reception of novels like *Pamela*.
 Our working corpus is comprised of 41 titles printed during the 1760s, in a total of 61 volumes.
 A little under half are new editions of novels first published in previous decades, such as *Pamela*.
-Thus, this corpus gives us a sense of the mid-eighteenth-century literary field of the 1760s.
+Thus, this corpus gives us a sense of the mid-eighteenth-century literary field of the 1760s - not just of what was published in that decade, but of recent books that were still in print and being read.

 ### Topic Modeling 41 Works of Fiction from the 1760s

-**NOTE:** If you have any issues downloading or running Topic Modeling Tool, feel free to use any of the 6 iMac workstations in the public computing area in McCabe Library.

 These directions have been lightly adapted from Annie Swafford’s excellent [“Topic Modeling assignment”](https://sherlockholmeslondondh.wordpress.com/2015/03/23/topic-modeling-assignment/) for her Digital Tools for the 21st Century: Sherlock Holmes's London class (SUNY New Paltz, Spring 2015).